andrewtarzia/CGExplore/docs/source/systems_optimisation.rst

 Systems Optimisation
 ====================

-A package of the classes for optimising CG models in :mod:`.CGExplore`.
+A package of the classes for optimising CG models in :mod:`cgexplore`.

 .. note::